RKSelvi/ignite25-LAB516-safeguard-your-agents-with-ai-red-teaming-agent-in-microsoft-foundry/scripts/README.md

 ./scripts/2-setup-azd
 ```

+This script will:
+1. Create the `.infra-setup` directory
+2. Initialize the AI agents template from Azure Samples
+3. Configure environment variables for the lab
+4. **Install Python dependencies** from the template (requirements-dev.txt and editable src package)

+#### **Python Dependencies**:
+The script automatically installs Python dependencies after the `.infra-setup` directory is created:
+- `pip install -r .infra-setup/requirements-dev.txt` (if file exists)
+- `pip install -e .infra-setup/src` (if directory exists)

+These dependencies are installed conditionally only after the template is set up, which is why they're commented out in the main `requirements.txt` file.

 #### **Recommendation**:
 Once the `.azure/MSIGNITE25-LAB516/.env` is created, specify `AZURE_LOCATION="swedencentral"` proactively to have it pick up that location.
 This may not always show as an option if run using default `azd up`